bparanj/crystal/programming/iac/docs/experiments/goss-basics.md

 }
 ```

-Replace `"path/to/your_ansible_playbook.yml"` with the actual path to your Ansible playbook.
+Replace `"path/to/your_ansible_playbook.yml"` with the  path to your Ansible playbook.
 Adjust the builder configuration as needed for your specific requirements.

 ### 3. Running the Packer Build